-Dunnington is a small village just six miles east of York.
-Complete with handy amenities, a cosy pub, a primary school and a community of 3000+ souls.
-It is a popular location for young professionals or growing families, with good connections for work with York, Leeds and through to the East Coast holiday towns.
+Dunnington is an award-winning village of 3000 people on the eastern outskirts of York.
+Complete with handy amenities, two pubs, and a very active community.
+It is a popular location for young professionals or growing families, with good connections for work with York, Leeds, East Yorkshire and through to the East Coast holiday towns.

 You will find everything from spacious family homes to small bungalows in this former Britain in Bloom winner.
-The centre of the village is a historic conservation area.
+The heart of the village is a historic conservation area.

-Dunnington is well served by a doctors surgery, a dentist, a vets and a local library and a village hall (The Reading Rooms).
+Dunnington is well served by a doctors surgery, a dentist, and a local library and a village hall (The Reading Rooms).

 Churches include those for Methodists, Protestants and Anglicans.
 The Grade: II* listed Church of England parish church is dedicated to St Nicholas, and dates in part from the late 11th century with later additions and alterations to the 19th.

 The village school is Dunnington Church of England Primary School.
-Neighbouring areas have secondary schools, including Fulford School, Archbishop Holgate’s School.
+Neighbouring areas have secondary schools, including Fulford School, Archbishop Holgate’s School which are served by regular school buses..

 Things to do outdoors